Deployment topologies for every security posture.

 1. Load document -- Drag a PDF, DOCX, spreadsheet, image, or any supported file into Piixie Desktop.

-2. Local LLM analysis -- The bundled model scans extracted text for names, addresses, phone numbers, emails, account numbers, medical record numbers, and dozens of other PII categories.
+2. Local LLM analysis -- The bundled model scans extracted text for names, addresses, phone numbers, emails, account numbers, and dozens of other PII categories.

 3. Choose anonymization mode -- Redact (black out), replace (placeholder tokens), or synthesize (realistic fake data via local Faker engine).